kaleajay01/HTML/README.md

 **HTML** stands for **HyperText Markup Language**.
 It is the **standard markup language** used to create and structure web pages on the internet.

-HTML describes the **structure of a webpage** using elements and tags.

 ---

 ## 🌐 Why HTML is Important?